Clinical Trials Logo

 Study type: Interventional

-The goal of this RCT is to address the feasibility to conduct a multimodal physical pre-habilitation intervention in kidney transplant candidates.
+The goal of this RCT is to address the feasibility of conducting a 12-week virtual pre-habilitation intervention, which includes exercise and education, in kidney transplant candidates.
+The intervention also includes a 5-month maintenance phase with independent home exercises (maximum of 8 months of intervention/ended early if the participant undergoes a kidney transplant).
 The main questions it aims to answer are: - estimate the proportion of screened patients who meet eligibility criteria - estimate the proportion of eligible patients who consent to randomization - estimate the proportion of patients who adhere to the interventions - estimate follow-up completion rates - inform the calculation of sample size requirements for a full-scale RCT - assess the acceptability of the intervention by the participants.
-The 12-week virtual home-based supervised exercise program and 5-month maintenance phase with independent home exercises will also include nutrition, education, and psychological support.
 Participants in the control group will receive usual outpatient care.

 NCT ID: NCT06069518 Not yet recruiting - Clinical trials for Diabetes Mellitus Type 2